MichaelNeas/laboratory/practice/swift/iOS.md

 - `saturation` & `blur` adjust the color saturation & blur of any view in real-time
 - `CGAffineTransform` can be used to store rotation and translation data and store shearing and scaling.
 - `AnimatablePair` can only animate values that are animatable, which excludes integers.
+- The `@Published` property wrapper places our properties inside a `Published` struct.

 ## CoreML
 - linear regression: draw one straight line through the data points, where average between line and points are as minimal as possible